cockroachdb/docs/v21.2/node-shutdown.md

 <section class="filter-content" markdown="1" data-scope="decommission">
 ### Drain the node

-Although [draining automatically follows decommissioning](#draining), we recommend first running [`cockroach node drain`](cockroach-node.html) to manually drain the node of active queries, client connections, and leases before decommissioning.
+Although [draining automatically follows decommissioning](#draining), we recommend first running [`cockroach node drain`](cockroach-node.html) to manually drain the node of active queries, SQL connections, and leases before decommissioning.
 This is optional, but prevents possible disruptions in query performance.
 For specific instructions, see the [example](#drain-a-node-manually).

 ### Decommission the node